johndreamfuture/git-lab/README.md

 - In the pull request tab, select New Pull Request, and then select base to be dev and compare will be the yourname-dev branch.
 Once confirmed click on Create Pull Request.

-### Git Czar does:
+### Team Leader Does:
 1. On Github, click on the Pull Requests tab.
 You should see pull requests from all team members.

-2. Review pull request
+1. Review pull request
-3. As Git Master you will see the following (pic below)
+1. As Git Master you will see the following (pic below)
 - (If you set things up correctly only the git master will be able to see the add your review option)

 # ![](assets/review_merge3.png)
-4. Click on add your review
+1. Click on add your review
-5. Once reviewed you will be able to merge the pull request
+1. Once reviewed you will be able to merge the pull request

-6. Merge it
+1. Merge it

-7. Select the next pull request and notice there is most likely a merge conflict.
+1. Select the next pull request and notice there is most likely a merge conflict.

-8. Request the team member to resolve the merge conflict.
+1. Request the team member to resolve the merge conflict.

 ### Team member with a merge conflict

 1. Make sure you are on yourname-dev

-`git checkout yourname-dev`
+`git checkout your-name-here-dev`

-2. Get the **latest changes** from `dev` by running `git pull origin dev` (very important step).
+1. Get the **latest changes** from `dev` by running `git pull origin dev` (very important step).

-3. The text editor will highlight the merge conflict like so:
+1. The text editor will highlight the merge conflict like so:

 ```
 # git-group-practice